 Blessing & Curse

-Though it’s simple teaching a Corgi to not take food off the table.
-Many Corgis will interpret and learn that any dropped food is free for all.
-Jennifer mentions that her Corgi has been caught trying to knock food off the table onto the floor to swoop in and grab.
+It’s relatively simple teaching a Corgi to not touch the food on the table.
+However, Corgis (such as ours) will interpret and learn that any dropped food is free for all.

 Does Owning a Smart Corgi Matter?